ADKosm/ADKosm/README.md

 My name is Alexey Kosmachev.
 I'm a software engineer interested in distributed systems, software architecture and DevOps\MLOps.

-I am also concerned about education sphere and I do my best to share my knowledge with young specialists in the computer science
+I am also concerned about education sphere and I do my best to share my knowledge with young specialists in the computer science.

 <!--
 **ADKosm/ADKosm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.